hari-ghatole/Backtesting/README.md

 # Backtesting
- Backtesting various trading strategies using Python.
+ Backtesting various trading strategies using the Backtrader module in Python.